-International Students are strongly encouraged to contact the Office of International Services for additional resources to help you begin your TC student experience.
+International Students are strongly encouraged to contact the Office of International Students & Scholars (OISS) for additional resources to help you begin your TC student experience.
 For students interested in living on-campus, please contact the Office of Residential Services (ORS) to learn how to apply for on-campus housing.

 The College has ten Academic Departments that comprise more than 60 major academic programs.
 Get to know your Academic Department by visiting their website, in addition to your program-specific websites.